mcleish7/MLRC-deep-thinking/README.md

 # Deep Thinking Systems
 A centralized repository for deep thinking projects.
-Developed collaboratively by Avi Schwarzschild, Eitan Borgnia, Arpit Bansal, Zeyad Emam, and Jonas Geiping, all at the University of Maryland; then further developed by XXX from XXX.
+Developed collaboratively by Avi Schwarzschild, Eitan Borgnia, Arpit Bansal, Zeyad Emam, and Jonas Geiping, all at the University of Maryland; then further developed by Sean McLeish and Long Tran-Thanh from the Universirty of Warwick.
 This repository contains the official implementation of DeepThinking Networks (DT nets), including architectures with recall and a training routine with the progressive loss term.
 Much of the structure of this repository is based on the code in [Easy-To-Hard](http://github.com/aks2203/easy-to-hard).
 In fact, this repository is capable of executing all the same experiments and should be used instead.
 Our work on thinking systems is availble in two papers:

 [End-to-end Algorithm Synthesis with Recurrent Networks: Logical Extrapolation Without Overthinking (NeurIPS '22)](https://arxiv.org/abs/2202.05826)